 [High Demand] This tactical trainer for government agencies helps regular men and women of all age and ability learn to defend themselves.
 Would YOU like the ability to defend yourself? <<<Learn More Here>>>

 If you want to keep rocks in your hands to throw, this will be most effective if you’re confident in your throwing arm and your strength.
 Take some time practicing before you rely on throwing rocks as a weapon to rely upon.

 I discussed throwing sticks for hunting awhile back, and these can always be used for self-defense as well.
 You’ll want to apply the same basic principles.

 Pick out the most naturally slightly curved, smooth piece of wood that you can find, that has some weight to it and seems like it would hold up relatively well if hurled at something at a high speed.
 Practice throwing it at an improvised target, and whip it over your shoulder while pointing your non-throwing arm at the target.

 Or, if you’d like to increase the damage potential of your throwing stick, sharpen both ends into points.

 Another pre-historic classic, clubs are an ideal type of weapon to improvise, since you can make them out of a wide range of materials.
 A thick piece of wood with a knotty end is great, and probably your best bet in the wilderness.
 However, if you are in an urban environment, there are any number of potential pieces of damaged buildings, tools, or other debris you could potentially use as a club.

 Whether you have a tree branch, animal bone, or some kind of man-made improvised club, what you’ll want is something a bit longer than your forearm, ideally, and with one end heavier than the next.
 This can be used to, well, swing around and whack people or animals really hard, and hurt them.
-You don’t have to be too skilled, savvy, or have good aim, just make sure you practice with it so you have a feel for it, and momentum will do the rest.
+You don’t have to be too skilled, savvy, or have good aim, just make sure you practice it so you have a feel for it, and momentum will do the rest.